-The Housing Management Office (HMO) provides all DoD personnel with personalized services to assist in locating suitable housing in the local community.
+The Military Housing Office (MHO) provides all DoD personnel with personalized services to assist in locating suitable housing in the local community.
 Although moving is sometimes stressful, it can also be an exciting opportunity to live off base and experience a new location.
-The HMO will assist you every step of the way to help you find your new home in the local community.
+The MHO will assist you every step of the way to help you find your new home in the local community.

-Contact the HMO as soon as you know you are moving.
-The government housing team will provide you the latest information on the local housing situation and offer complete referral services and relocation assistance to make sure you find a quality place to live.
+Contact the MHO as soon as you know you are moving.
+The government housing team will provide you the latest information on the local housing situation, and offer complete referral services and relocation assistance to make sure you find a quality place to live.

-Support services range from helping members understand their lease agreements and the necessity for a military release clause to assisting in resident and landlord dispute resolution, among many others.
+Support services range from helping members understand their lease agreements, providing information concerning the use of the military clause, and assisting in resident and landlord dispute resolution are among many of the MHO services provided.

-The HMO partners with landlords, realtors and property managers to make sure you receive the most current information about the local housing market.
-The HMO also monitors housing units offered for rent to the military community.
+The MHO partners with landlords, realtors, and property managers to make sure you receive the most current information about the local housing market.
+The MHO also monitors housing units offered for rent to the military community.

-Tucson, located in Pima County, has a rental market that draws in new people on a regular basis since it is a low cost area and has a variety of houses, condominiums, and apartments available for rent.
-The median home price in Tucson is approximately \$277,000-\$342,000.
-The average monthly rent for a two bedroom is \$800-\$1200, a three bedroom is \$1350-\$2000 and a four bedroom is \$1600-\$2400.

-Blessed with the natural beauty of the Sonoran Desert and an unsurpassed climate of 350 sunny days a year, residents here enjoy a high quality of life and maintain the friendly, caring atmosphere of a small town.
+Tucson, located in Pima County, has a rental market that draws in new people on a regular basis since it is a low-cost area that has a wide variety of houses, condominiums, and apartments available for rent.
+The median home price in Tucson is approximately \$280,000-\$375,000.
+The average monthly rent for a two bedroom is \$900-\$1300, a three bedroom is \$1400-\$2000, and a four bedroom is \$1700-\$2400.
+Blessed with the natural beauty of the Sonoran Desert, and an unsurpassed climate of 350 sunny days a year.
+Residents here enjoy a high quality of life, and maintain the friendly, caring, atmosphere of a small town.